Dorothy Buckland-Fuller: Career

 In 1974 Buckland-Fuller founded the Australian Migrant Women's Association to provide networking opportunities for migrant women.

 She was appointed one of seven commissioners appointed to the Ethnic Affairs Commission of New South Wales in May 1977.

 Buckland-Fuller was president of the Women's International League for Peace and Freedom in 2002–2004.

 With Robyn Williams, she was joint patron of the Humanist Society of New South Wales Inc.

 Buckland-Fuller died on 5 July 2019.

 Awards and recognition

 In the 1977 Queen's Birthday Honours Buckland-Fuller was made a Member of the British Empire (MBE) "in recognition of service to the community".

 In 2001 she was made a life member of the Council of the Greek Orthodox Community of Sydney and New South Wales in recognition of her 40 years' service to the Greek community.
 In the same year she was chosen as one of the first group of women to be inducted to the Victorian Honour Roll of Women.

 She was made a Member of the Order of Australia (AM) in the 2008 Queen's Birthday Honours for "service to the community as a contributor to a range of social justice, ethnic and migrant women's organisations and through raising awareness of issues affecting women from culturally and linguistically diverse backgrounds".

+One of the four tunnel boring machines used to construct the Sydney Metro West was named Dorothy in her honour.